tgarda/xchglogger/README.md

 ### License

-Monolog is licensed under the MIT License - see the `LICENSE` file for details
+Xchg Logger is licensed under the MIT License - see the `LICENSE` file for details.

 ### Acknowledgements